xcore/doc_tips_and_tricks/doc/crc.rst

 In order to efficiently compute a CRC, the XMOS XS1 processor will fold 8 or 32 bits into the CRC at a time.
-The CRC8 instruction will fold in 8 bits (specified with the 'first' bit in bit 0, and the last bit in bit 7), and folds them in .The CRC32 instruction will fold in 32 bits starting with bit 0, all the way to bit 31.
+The CRC8 instruction will fold in 8 bits (specified with the 'first' bit in bit 0, and the last bit in bit 7), and folds them in.
+The CRC32 instruction will fold in 32 bits starting with bit 0, all the way to bit 31.

 If the bit ordering of data stored in memory or data coming from your input stream is different, then the BITREV and BYTEREV instructions can be used to alter the order.
 BITREV will swap all bits form left to right.
 BYTEREV swaps the byte in a word.
-A compbination of the two can swap all bits in a byte.
+A combination of the two can swap all bits in a byte.

 The initial value